cadesalaberry/mythread/README.md

 Also, because testing implied compiling and running the code a lot, I also made a simple [bash file](simulate.sh) to compile and run the provided code.
 I also provided a sample output in **sample_output**.

+I could not get rid of the following warning:

+	mythread.h:80:2: warning: implicit declaration of function ‘sigset’ [-Wimplicit-function-declaration]

+Even getting rid of the line:

+	#include<signal.h>

+trying to put it back somewhere else, I tried everything I knew, but I ended up letting it go...